- THE HOTEL

 “Personal data” is any information that can be used to identify you or that THG can link to you.
 TGH collect (may automatically) certain information when you use, access, or interact with us via our websites.

-When you directly register to use our services we may ask you to provide certain personal information including your full name, email address, contact number, registration and payment details, such as your bank account and payment card information.
+When you directly register to use our services we may ask you to provide certain personal information including your full name, email address, contact number, registration and payment details, such as your bank account and payment card information (i.e. credit card type and number, credit card holder name, expiration date and CCV code) .
+This information is required to process and complete your reservation (including the sending of a confirmation email of the booking to you).
 THG collects your personal data when you provide it to us, for instance by visiting our website, sending us an email or entering into a contract; when you sign up for an event; When you subscribe to our newsletter to receive exclusive offers and the latest news on our services.

 During your stay, we record your itemized spending to properly assemble your folio, which sets out your room rate and other expenses billed to your room.
 We also record this information to comply with financial reporting requirements, including those imposed by auditors and government regulators.
 We may also collect certain information as required by local laws (e.g. passport number).
 Information particular to your stay may also be stored (i.e. health issues, payment difficulties, special requests, service issues).
 This stay specific information is stored in our CRM system and is combined with information from previous visits that you have made to one of our hotels.
 Certain information regarding your service preferences is also stored centrally by us and may be made available to other THG’s properties through the guest history database.
 You may advise the hotel if you do not want personal preferences shared.
 In addition, we may retain the content of any document (including letters, comment cards, electronic documents such as e-mails and other similar forms of communication) that you send us before, during or following your stay.
 This information may be shared with employees of the hotel.